Hauraki Gulf: Islands

 In the west of the gulf lie a string of islands guarding the mouth of the Waitematā Harbour, one of Auckland's two harbours.
 These include Ponui Island, Waiheke Island, Tiritiri Matangi and the iconic dome of Rangitoto Island (a dormant volcano), which is connected to the much older Motutapu Island by a causeway.
 The islands are separated from the mainland by the Tāmaki Strait and Rangitoto Channel.

 Other islands in the gulf include Browns Island, Motuihe Island, Pakihi Island, Pakatoa Island, Rākino Island, and Rotoroa Island in the inner gulf, around Waiheke and Rangitoto; Tarahiki Island just east of Waiheke; Motukawao Islands and Whanganui Island in the lee of the Coromandel Peninsula; and Channel Island in the outer gulf.

 In March 2020, a small excavation was carried out in a large coastal midden on Ōtata Island.
 In January 2018, huge swells in the Hauraki Gulf caused widespread damage to its coastal areas and in only a few hours, the coastline of Ōtata had been reduced by up to 5 meters, exposing the midden.
 The aim of the excavation was to record this information before it is lost to erosion and was carried out in partnership with Ngāi Tai ki Tāmaki, the landowners.
 An understanding the changing marine environment around the island will also form part of the work.

 Firth of Thames

 At the southern end of the gulf is the wide, relatively shallow Firth of Thames.
 Beyond this lie the Hauraki Plains, drained by the Waihou River and the Piako River.
 The Hunua Ranges and hills of the Coromandel Peninsula rise on either side of the Firth.

 History

 Traditional Tāmaki Māori histories describe the naming of the gulf.
 The migratory canoes Tainui and Arawa left Raʻiātea at similar times, and both explored the Bay of Plenty area.
 The crew of both canoes met at Horuhoru Rock (Gannet Rock), where a ceremony was held in memory for the relatives they had lost on the journey.
 During the ceremony, a mauri stone brought with them on their voyage named Tīkapa was placed on the island.
 The name Tīkapa Moana was adopted for the surrounding ocean, and became the name of the gulf.

+An early visitor to the coast near the Thames was the 150-ton brig Fancy, under the command of Captain Thomas Dell, in December 1795.
+After three months in the area, the vessel returned to Sydney on 15 March 1795 with a cargo of flax and 200 spars.